justafish/drupal_amazons3/README.md

 You can also alter the metadata for each object saved to S3 with hook_amazons3_save_headers().
 This is very useful for forcing the content-disposition header to force download files if they're being delivered through CloudFront presigned URLs.

 See amazons3.api.php

+## Running PHPUnit tests

+The included unit tests do not have any dependency on a Drupal installation.
+By using PHPUnit, you can integrate test results into your IDE of choice.

+* Run `composer install` in the module directory.
+* Run `vendor/bin/phpunit tests`.

+In PHPStorm, it's easiest to configure PHPUnit to use the autoloader generated in vendor/autoload.php.
+It's also good to mark the vendor directory as excluded, if you already have a vendor directory indexed from composer_manager.